-MVHR is a somewhat more technical system than simple extractor fans, passive stacks or mechanical extract without heat recovery, and initial installation can be more expensive.
+MVHR is a somewhat more technical system than simple extractor fans and initial installation can be more expensive.
 That means there’s a bit more to know about MVHR, a few more decisions to be made, and the potential for significant expense if things go wrong at the planning stage.

 All new-build properties require sufficient ventilation: that is, a system which works to remove any excess moisture by creating airflow.
 Typically, ventilation works by removing some of the air from a property and replacing it with air from outside.
 However, this system has a serious downside, which is that along with the moisture and stale air from within a property, traditional ventilation systems also remove heat, severely reducing the property’s energy efficiency and increasing the cost of heating.

 Mechanical Heat Recovery Ventilation addresses that shortcoming by recovering the heat from any air and moisture extracted from a property.
 A typical MVHR system comprises a heat recovery unit, ideally installed in a central location, which is connected to every room in the property via a network of ducts, which open into the rooms via ceiling or wall vents.